 Structure

-The taught component contains five modules, four of which are specialist modules in drama and theatre in education, with each module containing approximately 20-25 hours of contact time.
+The taught component contains six modules, four of which are specialist modules in drama and theatre in education, with each module containing approximately 20-25 hours of contact time.
 The course is taught by tutors with international reputations in the field.
 Students are involved in practice focused workshops and seminars covering approaches to drama in formal and non-formal educational settings.
 Online and face-to-face support is provided during the academic year through regular scheduled tutorials.
-The common M.Ed.
-Academic Literacy and Research Methods module is delivered using a blended learning model.
+The two common M.Ed.
+Research Methods modules are delivered using a blended learning model.

 Typically, students register for Option 2 taking the modules in year one and completing the related assessments from home.
 Students who have passed their module assignments and are eligible to progress to the dissertation year, attend a second, week-long Summer School the following July in preparation for their dissertation.
 This is a research year and students write a 15,000 word dissertation under the guidance of an assigned supervisor with additional scheduled online group tutorials.
 Students are required to submit their dissertation at the end of June in the following year.
 Students who for any reason do not wish to continue to the dissertation on the M.Ed. programme may, after satisfactorily completing the modules, apply to exit with a Postgraduate Diploma in Educational Studies.
 They have up to 5 years from the date of leaving the programme to rescind the Diploma and return to complete the masters dissertation if they choose.